-5.12 Orientation and Education for Directors
+5.14 Orientation and Education for Directors

 The Board, in conjunction with management, will provide an orientation program for new directors.
 The Board will ensure that all new directors understand the role of the Board and its Committees.
 Each director will be provided with a copy of all of the corporate governance policies and charters.
 Management will conduct orientation sessions with new directors to review the Corporation's business, issues, risks and opportunities.
+New directors will also be given the opportunity to tour various operating facilities of the Corporation.